tabular-json/tabular-json/README.md

 - `noNestedArrays(tabularData)`: serialize tabular data as a table when the data does not contain nested arrays.
 - `noNestedTables(tabularData)`: serialize tabular data as a table when the data does not contain nested tables.
 Allows nested arrays when the contain primitive values like numbers or strings.
 - `isHomogeneous(tabularData)`: serialize tabular data as a table when the structure is homogeneous, that is every item has the exact same keys and nested keys.
-- `noLongStrings(tabularData [, maxSize])`: serialize tabular data as a table when the data does not contain long text fields
+- `noLongStrings(tabularData [, maxLength])`: serialize tabular data as a table when the data does not contain long text fields

 There an example: